ncatlab/nlab-content/pages/1/5/1/8/28151/content.md

 The concept of Block Decomposition of a category, specifically regarding the representation theory of algebraic groups, is usually attributed to J. Bernstein, I.M.
 Gelfand, and S.I.
 Gelfand.

-* Joseph Bernstein,, Izrail Moiseevich Gelfand, and Sergei Izrailevich Gelfand, _Category of g-modules_ Funktsionalnyi Analiz i ego Prilozheniya 10, no. 2 (1976): 1-8.
+* Joseph Bernstein, Izrail Moiseevich Gelfand, and Sergei Izrailevich Gelfand, _Category of g-modules_ Funktsionalnyi Analiz i ego Prilozheniya 10, no. 2 (1976): 1-8.

-Further developments and analysis:
+Further developments and discussion:

-* Vincent Secherre & Shaun Stevens, _Block Decomposition of the Cateogory of l-modular smooth representation of GLn(F) and its inner forms &lbrack;[arxiv.org/abs/1402.5349](https://arxiv.org/abs/1402.5349)&rbrack;
+* Vincent Secherre & Shaun Stevens, _Block Decomposition of the Cateogory of l-modular smooth representations of GLn(F) and its inner forms &lbrack;[arxiv.org/abs/1402.5349](https://arxiv.org/abs/1402.5349)&rbrack;